knative/test-infra/ci/prow/prow_setup.md

 ## Setting up Prow for a new repo

-1. Make sure that *Serving Robots* is an Admin of the repo.
+1. Make sure that *Knative Robots* is an Admin of the repo.

 1. Update the Prow config file (copy and update an existing config for another repo) and run `make update-config`.